zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 At this point you can do your normal debug session.
 Set breakpoints and then 'c' to continue into the program.

-Launch the debug server on the emsk:
+Launch the debug server on the EM Starter Kit:

 .. code-block:: console

    $ make BOARD=em_starterkit debugserver

-Connect to the debug server at the emsk from a second console:
+Connect to the debug server at the EM Starter Kit from a second console:

 .. code-block:: console

    $ cd <my app>
-   $ $ZEPHYR_SDK_INSTALL_DIR/sysroots/x86_64-pokysdk-linux/usr/bin/arc-zephyr-elf/arc-zephyr-elf-gdb outdir/em_starterkit/zephyr.elf
+   $ $ZEPHYR_SDK_INSTALL_DIR/sysroots/x86_64-pokysdk-linux/usr/bin/arc-zephyr-elf/arc-zephyr-elf-gdb \
+      outdir/em_starterkit/zephyr.elf
    (gdb) target remote localhost:3333
    (gdb) load
    (gdb) b main